laravel-enso/DataTable/README.md

 ### TableStructure
   - `crtNo` - the label for the current number column
-  - `actionButtons` - if it exists, it generates the action buttons column with the proper buttons.
-The value of the parameter is the column label
+  - `actionButtons` - array of types of custom buttons to render
+  - `headerButtons` - array of types of buttons to render above the table header
+  - `responsePriority` - the priority of columns in responsive mode, i.e. when the content doesn't fit on the screen
   - `headerAlign` & `bodyAlign` - type of alignment for the text in cells, eg. 'center'
-  - `tableClass` - the table classes, eg. 'table display'
+  - `icon` - the icon to be used for the card containing the datatable
   - `notSearchable` - simple array w/ the column indexes that are **NOT** searchable using the component search
+  - `notSortable` - simple array w/ the column indexes that are **NOT** sortable
+  - `boolean` - array of column indexes that contain values that should be treated as boolean
   - `enumMappings` - KV array, where key is the column name, and value is the Enum class name used for translation.
-These enums contain the translations for the flag-type values in your table, which you want to be presented in a more human friendly way, i.e. `Active`/`Inactive` instead of 0 / 1.
+These enums contain the translations for the flag-type values in your table, which you want to be presented in a more human friendly way, i.e. `Shipped`/`Delivered` instead of 5 / 6.
   - `appends` - optional array of model attributes, which can be appended before returning the query results <sup>1</sup> <sup>2</sup>
   - `columns` - array of arrays.
 Each inner array contains:
      - `label` - table column header label